NNPDF/apfelcomb/README.md

 These are mostly inferred from package-config files with the exception of

 - **RESULTS_PATH** *(default ./results)*
-  Defines the path results are written to
+  Defines the path results are written to.
 - **DATA_PATH** *(default ../nnpdfcpp/data)*
-  Defines the path to the COMMONDATA repository
+  Defines the path to the COMMONDATA repository.
 - **APPL_PATH** *(default ../applgrids)*
-  Defines the path to the nnpdf-applgrid repository
+  Defines the path to the nnpdf-applgrid repository.
 - **DB_PATH** *(default ./db)*
-  Defines the path to the APFELcomb database
+  Defines the path to the APFELcomb database.

-The defaults are configured assuming that both the nnpdfcpp and applgrid repositories are located at `../`.
+The defaults are configured assuming that both the nnpdfcpp and applgrid repositories are located at `../`

 With these paths set, compiling the APFELgrid code should be as simple as
 ```Shell